AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ### Application Server may use previous attributes configuration in certain conditions.

-There was a bug in CatalogGraphQl\Model\Config\AttributeReader in 2.4.7 that could in rare cases cause a GraphQL request to get a response using previous state of Attributes configuration.
-The fix for this was delivered in 2.4-develop, but not in time for 2.4.7 release.
+The `CatalogGraphQl\Model\Config\AttributeReader` in `2.4.7` contains a rare bug that can cause a GraphQL request to get a response using previous state of Attributes configuration.
+A fix for this was delivered in `2.4-develop`, but not in time for `2.4.7` release.